Clinical and Translational Research Ethics Consultation (ClinTREC)

 The ClinTREC service is available free of charge to clinical and translational researchers in any position — graduate student or medical student, postdoctoral or clinical fellow, consultant or research staff (including study coordinators, nursing staff, research technicians and administrative staff).

-Although ClinTREC staff members are available to assist on any ethical issues of concern, scientists and clinical investigators are especially encouraged to work with ClinTREC staff on research protocols that may raise potentially sensitive issues — for example, research involving human embryonic stem cells, storage of clinical samples for future research, or research topics related to race, genetics or stigmatizing diseases.
+Although ClinTREC staff members are available to assist on any ethical issues of concern, scientists and clinical investigators are especially encouraged to work with the ClinTREC staff on research protocols that may raise potentially sensitive issues.
+Examples include:

-ClinTREC staff members work collaboratively with the Mayo Clinic Institutional Review Board (IRB), Research Subject Advocate, and Office of Responsible Conduct of Research to help investigators in managing regulatory requirements and assuring ethical conduct of research.
+ClinTREC staff members work collaboratively with the Mayo Clinic Institutional Review Board (IRB), Research Subject Advocate, Conflict of Interest Review Board, Institutional Animal Care and Use Committee, and Office of Responsible Conduct of Research to help investigators in managing regulatory requirements and assuring ethical conduct of research.

 Examples: Situations where investigators may find it helpful to involve the ClinTREC service